Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/docs/card/available-cards.rst

 * Ancient Courtyard
 * Covenant of Rock
+* Day of Resistance: Moment of Shattered Dreams
 * Fresh Wind of Freedom
 * In Every House a Stove
 * Joyous Celebration